janet-dev/ci-milestone-project-2/README.md

 Many of the references have been embedded as links throughout this document and indicated by the active blue text links.

 [Learn JavaScript by building 7 games](https://www.freecodecamp.org/news/learn-javascript-by-building-7-games-video-course/) by Ania Kubow on freeCodeCamp

+[Build your own CANDY CRUSH using JavaScript, HTML and CSS](https://www.youtube.com/watch?v=XD5sZWxwJUk) by Ania Kubow on YouTube

 [Convert px to rem - An effective workflow](https://dev.to/swastikyadav/convert-px-to-rem-an-effective-workflow-4m4j) by Swastik Yadav on DEV Community